-The basic rule about placing the circle is in Article 7 – the circle is drawn or placed (a) on the assigned terrain (b) around the place X on the assigned terrain where the jack was sitting at the end of the previous mene.
+Article 7 contains the rule about placing the circle – the circle is drawn or placed (a) on the assigned terrain (b) around the place X on the assigned terrain where the jack was located at the end of the previous mene.

 Traditionally, if the jack is sitting on the terrain in location X and then hit and knocked out of the terrain, at the beginning of the next mene the circle is placed around location X, even if X was not marked.
-Approximately is good enough.
 This rule is perfectly suited to playing in the traditional way, on an unmarked terrain.
 You can find the rule in Article 12.

-Umpires generally proceed on the rule that nothing can be placed, or put back, in a location that wasn’t marked.
-They are also used to umpiring only games played on marked terrains, where it is relatively easy to see and remember the place where a hit jack crossed a boundary string.
+Umpires generally proceed on the rule that nothing can be restored to a location that wasn’t marked.
+They are also used to umpiring games played on marked terrains, where it is relatively easy to see and remember the place where a hit jack crossed a boundary string.
 Umpires have therefore invented an alternate (unwritten) rule to replace the traditional practice.
 The rule is—

 If during the previous mene the jack was knocked out of the assigned terrain, the circle is placed on the assigned terrain as close as possible to the last place that the jack was still alive.

-Note that there are ways that the jack can die without ever leaving the assigned terrain.
+Note that the jack can also die without ever leaving the assigned terrain.

 - It can end up floating in a puddle of water.